The Democratic Party has nothing to gain and everything to lose by compromising on trans liberation.

 A lot of the Democratic Party establishment see an opportunity to do Clintonian “triangulation” by giving ground on a few policy points protecting trans people, to win over some swing voters.
 Usually this starts with preventing trans women athletes from competing with cis women, a point which may seem legitimate if one has not thought about it.
 (It isn’t.)

-If I believed that would work, despite my own preferences I might accept the Dems gritting their teeth, trimming their sails, and waiting for another day to fight for better.
-I understand why a lot of supporters of the Dem establishment reflexively resist over-reach by their left flank, but they are wrong, and they are very wrong on trans liberation.
+Dems should be much less reliant on triangulation in general, but I grant that there are contexts where it is tactically effective.
+If I believed it would work on this point, despite my own preferences I might accept the Dems gritting their teeth, trimming their sails, and waiting for another day to fight for better.
+I understand why a lot of supporters of the Dem establishment make the mistake of reflexively resisting “over-reach” by their left flank .

 Morally, the case is crystal clear.
 Opponents of trans liberation are flat wrong at best, and are actively evil at worst.